bluzelle/swarmDB/README.md

 The configuration file is a JSON format file, as seen in the following example:

     {
+				"listener_address" : "127.0.0.1",
+				"listener_port" : 50000,
+				"ethereum" : "0xddbd2b932c763ba5b1b7ae3b362eac3e8d40121a",
+				"ethereum_io_api_token" : "<your API key here>",
+				"bootstrap_file" : "/home/isabel/swarmdb/local/nodes/peers.json",
+				"debug_logging" : true,
+				"log_to_stdout" : true,
+				"use_pbft": true,
         "bootstrap_file": "./peers.json",
-        "ethereum": "0xddbd<...>121a",
-        "ethereum_io_api_token": "53IW57FSZSZS3QXJUEBYT8F4YZ9IZFXBPQ",
-        "listener_address": "127.0.0.1",
-        "listener_port": 49152,
-        "http_port": 8080,
-        "log_to_stdout": true,
-        "uuid": "d6707510-8ac6-43c1-b9a5-160cf54c99f5",
-        "max_storage" : "2GB",
-        "logfile_dir" : "logs/",
-        "logfile_rotation_size" : "64K",
-        "logfile_max_size" : "640K",
-        "debug_logging" : false,
-        "peer_validation_enabled" : false
-        "signed_key": "LjMrLq8pw3 <...> +QbThXaQ="
     }

-where the properties are:
+The complete documentation of the options available for this file is given by

+    $ swarm --help

+but the properties likely useful for a minimal swarm are summarized here:

+- "use_pbft" - use pbft consensus (instead of legacy raft code)
-- "bootstrap_file" - the path to a file containing the list of peers in the swarm that this node will be participating in.
-See below.
+- "bootstrap_file" - path to peers file (see below)
-- "debug_logging" (optional)- set this value to true to include debug level log messages in the logs
+- "debug_logging" - show more log info
 - "ethereum" - is your Ethereum block chain address, used to pay for transactions.
+For now, you will not be charged, and you do not actually need to own this address.
 - "ethereum_io_api_token" - this is used to identify the SwarmDB daemon to Etherscan Developer API (see https://etherscan.io/apis).
 Use the given value for now, this  property may be moved out the config file in the future.
-- "listener_address" - the ip address that SwarmDB will use
+- "listener_address" - the ip address that SwarmDB will listen on (this should be "127.0.0.1" unless you are doing something fancy)
-- "listener_port" - the socket address where SwarmDB will listen for protobuf and web socket requests.
+- "listener_port" - the port that SwarmDB will listen on (each node running on the same host should use a different port)
-- "http_port" - the listen port where a HTTP api is exposed for blockchain integration
-- "log_to_stdout" (optional) - directs SwarmDB to log output to stdout when true.
+- "log_to_stdout" (optional) - log to stdout as well as log file
-- "logfile_dir" (optional -- If running on the same machine the log dir MUST be unique for each node) - location of log files (default: logs/)
-- "logfile_max_size" (optional) - approx. maximum combined size of the logs before deletion occurs (default: 512K)
-- "logfile_rotation_size" (optional) - approximate size of log file must be before rotation (default: 64K)
-- "max_storage" (optional) - the approximate maximum limit for the storage that SwarmDB will use in the current instance (default: 2G)
 - "uuid" - the universally unique identifier that this instance of SwarmDB will use to uniquely identify itself.
-- "peer_validation_enabled" (optional)- set this to true to enable blacklisting and uuid signature verification
-- "signed_key" - (required if peer_validation enabled) a key generated from the node's UUID and the Bluzelle private key.
-If peer_validation_enabled is set to true, the node owner must provide the node's uuid to a Bluzelle representative who will generate the signed_key.
-The key must be added to the config file as a single line of text with no carriage returns or line feeds.

-All size entries use the same notation as storage: B, K, M, G & T or none (bytes)
+This should be specified if and only if node cryptography is disabled (the default) - otherwise, nodes use their private keys as their identifier.

 #### The Bluzelle Bootstrap File

-The bootstrap file, identified in the config file by the "bootstrap_file" parameter, see above, provides a list of other nodes in the the swarm that the local instance of the SwarmDB daemon can communicate with.
-Note that this may not represent the current quorum so if it is sufficently out of date, you may need to find the current list of nodes.
+The bootstrap file, identified in the config file by the "bootstrap_file" parameter, see above, provides a list of nodes in the the swarm that the local instance of the SwarmDB daemon can communicate with.
+If the membership of the swarm has changed, these nodes will be used to introduce the node to the current swarm and catch it up to the current state, and the bootstrap file acts as a "starting peers list".

+If you are running a static testnet (i.e., nodes do not join or leave the swarm) then every node should have the same bootstrap_file, and it should include an entry for every node.
+Thus, each node will appear in its own bootstrap file.
+If a node is not already in the swarm when it starts (i.e., it should dynamically join the swarm) then it should not be in its own bootstrap file.

-The booststrap file format a JSON array, containing JSON objects describing nodes as seen in the following example:
+The booststrap file format is a JSON array, containing JSON objects describing nodes as seen in the following example:

     [